endlessm/godot-block-coding/addons/block_code/README.md

 If you want to access the node's property, you can drag the property from the Inspector dock and drop it into the block script as a getter block.
 And, if you want to modify the property's value, please press & hold Ctrl key when you drop the property, then it will be a setter block of the property in the block script.

+You can also drag a file from the Resource Filesystem dock and drop it into the block script as a getter block.
+It will become a constant value block holding the file's resource full path.

 ## Feedback